Eine Ärztin berät die Patientin, bei der Lipödem Behandlung. Es wird aufgeklärt über Lipödem Symptome und wie man sie behandelt.

 Questions before lipedema treatment: What is lipedema?

-Lipedema is a chronic fat distribution disorder that almost exclusively affects women.
-A pathological increase in fat cells leads to a disproportionate increase in subcutaneous fatty tissue, particularly in the legs, hips, and buttocks.
-The causes are not yet fully understood, but genetic and hormonal factors are suspected.
+The lipoedema is a chronic fat distribution disorder that almost exclusively affects women.
+A pathological proliferation of fat cells leads to a disproportionate increase in subcutaneous fatty tissue – particularly on the legs, hips and buttocks.
+The causes are not yet fully understood.
+However, genetic and hormonal factors are suspected.

-In addition to the accumulation of fatty tissue, other symptoms of lipedema include pain, feelings of tightness, and increased sensitivity to pressure in the affected areas.
-Patients often suffer from a reduced quality of life and psychological stress.
+In addition to the increase in fatty tissue, other symptoms are also characteristic lipoedema symptoms such as pain, a feeling of tightness and increased sensitivity to pressure in the affected regions.
+Patients often also suffer from a reduced quality of life and psychological stress.

 Conservative options for lipedema treatment

-In early stages of lipedema, conservative treatment can alleviate symptoms.
+In the early stages of lipoedema, conservative treatment can alleviate the symptoms.
 These include:

 • Compression stockings and pants for decongestion